 To the unseasoned or new coffee drinker, the luscious world that lies behind the typical morning cup of joe can seem quite intimidating, and I completely understand why.

 In the coffee community, there are tons of terms that are thrown around that could make the average person quiver in fear.
 I will admit, there is a bit of a learning curve, but if you’re willing to learn, the world will be in your hands, and so will great coffee.

 To make learning a bit easier, let’s go over a few, well, maybe a lot, of terms that are related to coffee.
 Some might seem pretty basic, but it is best to cover all bases.

 Arabica Coffee: The Arabica coffee species is often associated with some of the highest quality coffee in the world.
 Despite how difficult it can be to raise Arabica coffee plants, as they are very susceptible to diseases, it is worth the effort for the amazing result.
 Most coffee is of the Arabica variety, as opposed to Robusta.

-Carafe: A carafe is a sort of umbrella term that covers types of pitchers, generally what coffee is brewed into on a drip brewer.
+Carafe: A carafe is a sort of umbrella term that covers several types of pitchers, generally what coffee is brewed into on a drip brewer.
 These can also be called urns.